Shared value in energy.

 There is a fork in the energy technology road we are staring down right now.
 Developed in and for the industrial age, many of our power plants – mostly coal-fired – are reaching the end of their natural lives.
 So the market is asking: what do we replace them with?
 Payback periods are decades-long, leaving investors, standing at the aforementioned crossroads, deeply pondering what will be the technologies still around and still profitable in 20, 30 or 50 years time.

 Technological advances mean there are new avenues for growth available across the sector.
-Whether we are taking generation, transmission, distribution, or storage, there are a multitude of new tech solutions vying for demonstration and commercialisation.
+Whether we are talking generation, transmission, distribution, or storage, there are a multitude of new tech solutions vying for demonstration and commercialisation.

 2. Investment hurdles are heightened by political uncertainty.

 Governments, markets, investors and industry are still at odds about the best way forward.
-See-sawing energy policy over the last decade, has meant markets are hesitant to invest, knowing at any day, the stroke of a Minister’s pen may fundamentally change the penalties or incentives for their choices.
+See-sawing energy policy over the last decade has meant markets are hesitant to invest, knowing, at any day, the stroke of a Minister’s pen may fundamentally change the penalties or incentives for their choices.
 The world has spoken – in Paris, forging a vision for the way forward – but Australian national and state policies send mixed signals.
 A sector that was once a much-loved beacon of the Australian economy, has been left waiting, confused about its future, unable to predict if a policy break-up or last-ditch rekindling might be on the cards.
 It’s made it reluctant to invest.
 As assets have aged, the supply system is shrinking, driving up prices.
-Socially and environmentally, we share the costs of the broken relationship between government(s) and the sector.
+Socially and environmentally, we share the costs of the broken relationship between government(s) and the energy sector.